FarhadYusufali/NUCACacheSimulator/README.md

 # NUCACacheSimulator
-Simulates a cache system with non-uniform cache access times
+The following simulates a single level cache system with non-uniform cache access times.
+As of now, it uses a simple S-NUCA policy to assign blocks to slices, and serves as a baseline upon which more sophisticated assignment policies can be implemented.
+It takes a PIN memory trace as input and dumpts various statistics about the trace into a text file after simulation completes.